 With the advancement of digital technology, manufacturers have enhanced the functionality of hearing devices, offering patients several benefits, such as

-- They can be programmed with noise reduction algorithms to help reduce
+They can be programmed with noise reduction algorithms to help reduce background noise;

 Today’s digital hearing aid styles are typically offered at various levels, such as basic, entry, advanced, and premium.
 Within each level, different technology and features are available.
 The cost of hearing aids generally depends on the technology and the number of features the instrument has, not necessarily on the style selected.